 When taking out a new policy you should think about what your average income is, including salary, and dividends.

-Can I put income protection premiums through my business?
+Can I put income protection insurance premiums through my business?

 It is possible to pay your income protection premiums through your company, however, there is no real tax advantage to this.
 You should speak to your accountant if you are unsure about this and get proper advice before you do anything.